keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 I did a lot during my six months away from work:
 - I spent a lot of time with my girlfriend Elaine, who just finished her master's degree and also lacked professional obligations for the foreseeable future.
-- I reflected and identified stressers in my life and tried to alleviate them to the best of my abilities.
+- I reflected and identified stressors in my life and tried to alleviate them to the best of my abilities.
-- I re-oriented myself around what I value, rather than what I've been conditioned to value.
+- I reoriented myself around what I value, rather than what I've been conditioned to value.
 - I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e., [my practices](/practices/)).
-- I remained intensely focused on addressing my chronic back pain through regular chiropractic sessions at [PostureWorks](TODO: ADD LINK) and my daily yoga practice.
+- I remained intensely focused on addressing my chronic back pain through regular chiropractic sessions at [PostureWorks](https://posture-works.com/) and my daily yoga practice.

 This was all tremendously beneficial.
 My anxiety reduced dramatically, though it remains an ongoing battle.
 My body felt better.
 I felt more connected with myself and the world.
 I felt re-energized and motivated again.